Canop/resc/README.md

 	RUST_LOG="info" resc myconf.json

-or if you want to see what rules where activated:
+or if you want to see what rules were activated:

 	RUST_LOG="debug" resc myconf.json